Skip To Main Content

 Required

-There are many opportunities for you, as parents, to engage with and volunteer for St. Andrew's.
-Please take a look at the short descriptions below; we hope you will sign up for one or many opportunities.
-If you have any questions about parent volunteering, please contact Matt Wolinski at 302-285-4326 or Bernadette Devine at 302-285-4274.
-Thank you for your interest in volunteering with St. Andrew's!
+There are many opportunities for families to engage with and volunteer for St. Andrew’s.
+Please consider the volunteer roles below.
+We’d love to have you sign up for one or multiple!
+If you have any questions about volunteering, please contact Megan CanneLongo at 302-285-4361 or Laurie Kettle-Rivera at 302-285-4274.
+Thank you for your interest in volunteering for St. Andrew’s!

 Your Information